 Section 6.
 Fiscal Year:

-For simplicity in correlating the proposed budget, terms of office, duration of dues, and the fiscal year, the annual meeting shall be held as soon as possible after July 1st each year.
+The fiscal year of SVBT shall be January 1st through December 31st.
+For simplicity in correlating the proposed budget, terms of office, duration of dues, and the fiscal year, the annual meeting shall be held in December.

 Article VI – Committees